foleyatwork/YUI3-ResponsiveVids.js/README.md

 ## Known issues

-* Vimeo Autoplay API is not compatible with FitVids in IE11.
+* Vimeo Autoplay API is not compatible with ResponsiveVids in IE11.
 You must manually wrap videos you want to autoplay.